Date visited: 12/29/2020

 Date visited: 11/27/2024

-There's a short path that leads down to a beach near the Scenic Overlook parking area.
+There's a short path that leads down to a beach near the parking area.
 The beach runs from Fenway Beach to the west to Weekapaug Beach to the east.
 The beach is for Weekapaug Fire District residents, but there is no signage indicating as such at this access point.
 As you know by now, the shoreline is public in Rhode Island, so everyone has access to this stretch of sand.
 It's a nice stretch of sand at that!
 We were here just before sunset, and it was a beautiful walk on this half mile stretch of beach.
 With this adventure, we've now walked all of the walkable Westerly shore line.

 Date visited: 7/3/2023